apple/swift-migration-guide/Guide.docc/CommonProblems.md

 #### Asynchronous Requirements

-For methods that implement synchronous protocol requirements, either the isolation of the method must match the isolation of the requirement exactly, or the method must be `nonisolated`, meaning it can be called from any isolation domain without risk of data races.
-Making a requirement asynchronous offers a lot more flexibility over the isolation in conforming types.
+For methods that implement synchronous protocol requirements the isolation of implementations must match exactly.
+Making a requirement _asynchronous_ offers more flexibility for conforming types.

 ```swift